Property building in Susukinohara Ichinoyu

 When you're not luxuriating in the soothing hot springs, why not take a moment to savor a culinary journey at Susukinohara Ichinoyu's onsite restaurant?
 Delight your taste buds with flavorful local dishes crafted with fresh, seasonal ingredients that showcase the best of Hakone's rich culinary heritage.
 Whether you choose to indulge in traditional Japanese cuisine or opt for something more familiar, your dining experience here will surely be a feast for the senses.
 Just picture yourself enjoying a delectable meal while overlooking the stunning mountain landscape—that’s the kind of magic the restaurant promises!

-Other, Restaurant/Places to Eat in Susukinohara Ichinoyu
+Breakfast in Susukinohara Ichinoyu

-Other, Swimming Pool in Susukinohara Ichinoyu
+Breakfast in Susukinohara Ichinoyu

 Amenities